 Hustle more to get your social life going

-Your old friend-making strategies may have involved waiting for other people to make the first move, or quickly letting someone know you were open to hanging out, then letting them take the lead.
+Your old friend making strategies may have involved waiting for other people to make the first move, or quickly letting someone know you were open to hanging out, then letting them take the lead.
 Realize you'll have to take more initiative now.
 Be a little more pleasantly pushy, rather than tossing out a vague suggestion and hoping for them to take the ball.
-E.g., instead of going, "We should hang out sometime", say, "This Saturday afternoon let's go see a movie then grab a bite to eat after.
+E.g., instead of going, "We should hang out sometime", say something like, "This Saturday afternoon let's go see a movie, then grab a bite to eat after.
 What do you think?"
 No matter what approach you use, you'll still get some rejections, but at least this way you're taking your social life into your hands.